6 links. 80 stops. 3 centuries of incredible history.

 Experience Bethlehem like never before: On your own time and at your own pace, while focusing on what you enjoy.

-With the use of handheld audio devices, the Heritage TrailTM allows participants to walk, run, or bike through three centuries of Bethlehem history.
+With the use of your own mobile smart device, the Heritage TrailTM allows participants to walk, run, or bike through three centuries of Bethlehem history.
 Stops along the trail include two National Historic Landmarks, the newly designated Historic Moravian Bethlehem National Historic Landmark District, Victorian era homes, and Bethlehem Steel buildings.
 Read more about each link below.

 Pick the link that best fits your interests or do them all!